-Once Trout Unlimited has protected, reconnected, or restored a waterway, it is crucial to both sustain and continue to grow the work that has been done.
+When Trout Unlimited works in a community to care for and restore watersheds, it is crucial to both sustain and continue to grow the work that has been done.
 To sustain our work, we must engage local communities, especially the youth, to help them understand what we have done, and why.

 To that end, watershed-based environmental education and home-waters oriented fishing education are crucial to TU’s mission.
 We have been working with youth from the beginning.
 Many chapters had an early interest in youth education, and some piloted creative programs.